Application for Admission

 For admission into degree and certificate programs of the TWU Graduate School, all applicants must submit the following documents:

-- An electronic application, submitted through ApplyTexas.org along with the non-refundable processing fee.
+- Submit an electronic application using ApplyTexas.org and pay the non-refundable processing fee.

 - An official transcript from each college or university attended is required for all undergraduate and graduate coursework attempted and/or completed.